KisleyLabAtCWRU/fcsSOFI/GUI_README.md

 * 'Save data?' button group: select yes to save analyzed data in a .mat file

 * 'Run' button: run fcsSOFI analysis for current text/button inputs

+**Post-Processing Inputs and Components for Display and Manipulation of Completed Analysis**

 * Top text area: prints completed actions, curve fitting progress (25% to 100%), and execution times